 Going under the knife can be scary enough without worrying about whether your surgeon and the rest of team is going to make a mistake.
 Surgical patients have the right to trust that the medical professionals involved in their treatment will perform professionally and not make mistakes that can worse their conditions.
 The unfortunate reality is that errors happen in every profession—and medicine is no exception.
 In cases where these errors amount to medical malpractice, victims are typically able to recover compensation for any losses they sustain.

-If you have been suffered an injury while undergoing a surgical procedure, contact an experienced medical malpractice attorney as soon as possible.
+If you have been suffered an injury while undergoing a surgical procedure, contact an experienced Baltimore surgical error injury attorney as soon as possible.
 Randolph Rice is committed to helping people who have been injured by the negligence of medical professionals and is not afraid to take a case to trial, should justice demand it.
 To schedule a free consultation with Mr. Rice, contact us online or call our office today at (410) 694-7291.

 When you undergo a surgical procedure, you rightfully expect that it will improve your condition, not make it worse.
 Unfortunately, a significant number of people wake from surgery only to find that serious errors have injured them.
 Errors that can lead to serious injuries include: